 Cultural and historical facts of Sigiriya

-Sigiriya rock fortress dates back to 5th century AD and it is one of the oldest landscaped gardens in the world, surrounded by walls and moats.
+Sigiriya rock fortress dates back to the 5th century AD and it is one of the oldest landscaped gardens in the world, surrounded by walls and moats.
 The Fort of Sigiriya inherits an advanced water management system with fountains, an underground drainage system and swimming pools.

 The world-renowned Sigiriya fresco paintings are to be found in the rock fortress of Sigiriya.
 The fresco paintings that are depicting figures of ladies are believed to be as old as the fort (1500 years).
 According to the estimates, there had been 500 such figures painted on the surface of the rock fort.
-However, most of them are diminished over the century and a small pocket of frescoes are with 28 figures remain.
+However, most of them are diminished over the century and a small pocket of frescoes with 28 figures remains.
 However, the remaining paintings are well protected and under the supervision of the archaeological department.
 The figures are in very good shape and the natural colours of the paintings are still very bright.

-What’s special: Swimming pool in the terraced garden, Fresco pocket, pleasure garden, miniature water garden, fountains garden, and Octagonal pond are some of the important palaces in Sigiriya.
+What’s special: The swimming pool in the terraced garden, Fresco pocket, pleasure garden, miniature water garden, fountains garden, and Octagonal pond are some of the important palaces in Sigiriya.
 The fresco paintings are well protected; however, the visitors are not allowed to flash in front of the paintings as it could harm them.